Creating Ops Files

 , etc.) for processing.
 Such changes could be an addition or removal of certain job properties, instance groups, changes to property values.

 Replacing values such as passwords and certificates is not considered a structural change.
-Refer to CLI variable interpolation for details.
+Variable Interpolation is a better way to handle values.

 To get a final YAML document one can apply desired changes once and save the result; however, over time it may become harder or just tedious to reapply these changes if base document changes.
 Additionally if it's necessary to have multiple slightly different changes on top of the base document for different teams existing editing tools may not be enough.
 To make such workflows easier you can encode a set of changes into one or more operations file.